Aidar5/nattoeng/docs/source/book/14_regex/3_greedy_re.rst

 Greedy symbols
 ----------------------------

 By default, repetition symbols in regular expressions are greedy.
-This means that the resulting substring which corresponds to the template, will have the longest match.
+This means that the resulting substring which corresponds to the template will have the longest match.

 An example of greedy behavior: